-“I just have to tell you something.
-I’m really liking boys without shirts on.”
-Sydney confided this secret to her long-time babysitter as they walked downtown close to campus where the streets buzz with college students and it’s not uncommon to see packs of male runners jogging past, sans shirts.
-When one particular athlete winked in response to Sydney’s friendly wave, she blew kisses, with both hands.
-‘Right back atcha.’
+“I just have to tell you something, Mom.
+I’m really liking boys without their shirts on.”
+Sydney first confided this secret to her long-time sitter as they walked downtown near campus where the streets buzz with college students and where it’s not uncommon to see packs of bare-chested male runners jogging past.
+When one particular athlete winked in response to Sydney’s friendly wave, she blew him kisses, with both hands.
 Yeah, she’s cute.
 And she knows it.

-She was recently tapped to shoot a public awareness announcement promoting ‘different abilities, not disabilities.’
+Recently, she was tapped to shoot a public awareness announcement promoting “different abilities, not disabilities.”
 Her co-star, a good-looking 300 lb. offensive lineman for the Mizzou Tigers, sat on the arm of a chair, chatting her up and making her feel comfortable.
-Sydney stood close, sporting an MU jersey over trendy jean shorts from Justice that emphasized her long legs.
-Her hair was gathered in low pigtails that hung down her back and black nail polish accented her fingers and toes.
+Sydney stood close, sporting an MU jersey over trendy Justice jean shorts emphasizing her long legs.
+Her hair, gathered in low pigtails, hung down her back.
+Black nail polish accented her fingers and toes.
 She wore her signature purple glasses and flashed a toothy grin as she flirted shamelessly.

 It’s evident in other ways.
 A former tomboy where her wardrobe was concerned, Sydney has a sudden interest in her appearance.
 She preens and primps.
 She wears lip gloss.
 She creates interesting ensembles; a lime green and yellow tulle skirt, a purple tee featuring Justin Beiber’s face, a red headband worn around her forehead, hair mushrooming out the top, ala John McEnroe, neon orange socks in hot pink ballet flats, and a white fur jacket to top it all off.
-She walks the hallway like a cat walk, swinging her hand, then stops to strike a pose: one hand on her hip and a look on her face that says, ‘I am all that and a bag of chips.’
+She struts down the hallway like she’s walking a cat walk, swinging her hand, stopping to strike a pose with one hand on her hip and a look on her face that says, “I am all that and a bag of chips.”

 “I’m ready for my date,” she announces.
 “How do I look, Mom?”

 “Wow!
-Dad, check out Sydney’s outfit!”
+Hey, Dad!
 I reply, punting to my husband.
+“Check out Sydney’s outfit!”